-The Exchange proposes to amend Rule 11.10(d) ("EdgeRisk Self Trade Protection ("ERSTP") Modifiers") to add the term "Multiple Access identifier" to the definition of "Unique Identifier" while also codifying how a User may utilize the Multiple Access identifier.
-Adding a Multiple Access identifier to ERSTP functionality on the Exchange would allow Users that electronically access the Exchange via their own Membership and Exchange connection(s), as well as Sponsored Participants 5 that access the Exchange via a Sponsored Access 6 arrangement, to enable ERSTP at the firm level, in addition to the current ERSTP functionality based on market participant identifier ("MPID"), Exchange Member identifier, ERSTP Group identifier, or affiliate identifier (any such existing identifier, a "Unique Identifier").7 to access the Exchange through both a direct connection as well as through a Sponsored Access arrangement because such Users do not have the same Unique Identifier.
+The Exchange proposes to amend Rule 11.9(f) ("Match Trade Prevention ("MTP") Modifiers") to add the term "Multiple Access identifier" to the definition of "Unique Identifier" while also codifying how a User may utilize the Multiple Access identifier.
+Adding a Multiple Access identifier to MTP functionality on the Exchange would allow Users that electronically access the Exchange via their own Membership and Exchange connection(s), as well as Sponsored Participants 5 that access the Exchange via a Sponsored Access 6 arrangement, to enable MTP at the firm level, in addition to the current MTP functionality based on market participant identifier ("MPID"), Exchange Member identifier, trading group identifier, Exchange Sponsored Participant identifier, or affiliate identifier (any such existing identifier, a "Unique Identifier").7

-Currently, the Exchange's ERSTP functionality prevents certain contra side orders entered by a User from executing, provided that each order has been marked with the same Unique Identifier.
-ERSTP functionality is currently available only to individual or affiliated Users on the Exchange and cannot be enabled by Users who choose
+Currently, the Exchange's MTP functionality prevents certain contra side orders entered by a User 8 from executing, provided that each order has been marked with the same Unique Identifier.
+9 MTP functionality is currently available only to individual or affiliated Users on the Exchange and cannot be enabled by Users who choose